Build Unchained Index

 chifra init downloads only the Bloom filters, downloading the index chunks only after a user queries for an address,

-chifra pins --init_all downloads all index chunks up front.
+chifra init --all downloads all index chunks up front.

 While this process takes much longer (perhaps hours), when you query a particular address in the future, TrueBlocks no longer has to download anything.